Skip to content using Screen Reader

 Do all of its parts work?

-This means does it have broken links?
-Does it have broken Javascript?
-Is its storefront inoperative or do its free downloads not download?
 Is the site itself down for a significant part of our year-end survey period?

 Breadth vs Depth